 Getting there in good order is the problem.
 The English will do all in their power to encircle us and complete our destruction.
-To escape we must not delay or hold on to meaningless objectives or try to save every unit.
+To escape we must not delay or hold on to meaningless objectives or try to save every soldier.